Dental Implants in Edmonton

 Customizable Dental Implants

-Implants can be adapted to suit the particular needs of a patient.
+Teeth implants can be adapted to suit the particular needs of a patient.
 While single implants can be installed as needed, they can also be adapted to provide full mouth restorations as seen in all-on-four implants.
 In this case, implants are installed in the four quadrants of each dental arch and they are used to support a full set of false teeth.
-All-on-four implants effectively support the bite force needs of the whole jawbone, so you will not have any worries about bone resorption.
+All-on-four implants effectively support the bite force needs of the whole jaw bone, so you will not have any worries about bone resorption.

 How to Care for Dental Implants